Bridgeton and Dalmarnock in Glasgow is the first children’s neighbourhood in Scotland.

 Three local primary schools are grouping together to become the start of the new children’s neighbourhood: Dalmarnock Primary School, Sacred Heart Primary School, and (when it’s finished) the new primary school on Sunnybank Street.

 What’s going on right now?

-In Bridgeton and Dalmarnock we’re just getting started, so at the moment we’re gathering information from local children, young people and families about what they’d like to see happen in their area.
-At the same time we’re looking at statistics from the area and matching these up to what people say.
+In Bridgeton and Dalmarnock we’re just getting started, so we’re gathering information from local children, young people and families about what they’d like to see happen in their area.
+At the same time, we’re looking at statistics from the area and matching these up with what people say.
 We’re also talking with local organisations and groups about their work and their resources.

 We’d love to hear from you!
-If you live, work or are involved in something in Bridgeton and Dalmarnock that affects the community, please get in touch – there’s a box for your questions and comments here.
+If you live, work or are involved in something in Bridgeton and Dalmarnock that affects the community, please get in touch and fill out our contact form.